flancer64/pwa_log_agg/README.md

 ## Resume

 This logs monitoring service is just a tool that helps me in development of web apps.
+You can see live demo at https://dup.log.flancer64.com/#/ This log aggregator is used in demo of [flancer32/dup-proto](https://github.com/flancer32/dup-proto) project.

 In case of someone wants to try similar logs monitoring for developers in own projects, please contact me:

 * **email**: alex@flancer32.com
 * **skype**: alex.gusev.work